 I jokingly told him no, Grass Week at Parris Island is mental.
 Climbing Mt Blanca is mental.
 Speed reloads with a flashlight during gun quals with hands the size of a 9 year old is....humorous and mental.

 This last one takes the cake.
 Short of a marathon (pun intended), it is by far the most gut-checking, soul-searching, character-building recreational experience I can think of to willingly put yourself through.

 My Dad used to run track at Penn State.
 His event: the mile.
-Growing up, he taught me things that had a profound impact on my life both on and off the track; things he learned from his coach, John Lukas.
+Growing up, he taught me things that had a profound impact on my life both on and off the track; things he learned from his coach, John Lucas.
 Among them was this famous line:

 "Pain is only transitory."